Ideas for sunny days

 Adrenaline-fuelled mountain biking

 Hit one of the many mountain biking trails at Dalby Forest, close to Pickering, a mountain bikers dream.
 England’s largest trail centre has 70km of tracks to choose from.
-From world-class cross-country black and red mountain bike trails, to green routes for families and beginners, and forest tracks for a gentle pedal.
-Improvements have also been made to the blue trail so there's something for all abilities.
+From world-class cross-country black and red mountain bike trails, to blue and green routes for families and beginners, and forest tracks for a gentle pedal.

 Cycle back in time along the Cinder Track

 If berms, drop offs, north shore and table tops aren't really your thing, then follow 21 miles of off-road freedom along the Cinder Track, the old coastal railway line between Scarborough and Whitby.
 While a mountain bike or hybrid is recommended (it's an unsurfaced track), and it's by no means flat, the seaward views are hard to beat.
 Head past smugglers’ haunts, hidden beaches and hideaway hamlets – perfect if you always wanted to be in the Famous Five.
-For a start, there’s lemonade and cake at the old station tea room in Cloughton, followed by a climb down through the woods at Hayburn Wyke to go rock-hopping on giant beach boulders.
-Then you can investigate the mystery of Ravenscar – the ‘Town That Never Was’ – before zooming over a 120-foot-high viaduct and ending in historic Whitby, where fish & chips await.
+For a start, climb down through the woods at Hayburn Wyke to go rock-hopping on giant beach boulders.
+Then investigate the mystery of Ravenscar – the ‘Town That Never Was’ and enjoy a lemonade and cake stop at Ravenscar Tearooms – before zooming over a 120-foot-high viaduct and ending in historic Whitby, where fish & chips await.

 Take the plunge in an outdoor pool

 If the North Sea sounds a little cold even when the sun's shining, maybe a heated pool is the answer?
 With the stunning North York Moors as a backdrop, the Helmsley Open Air Swimming Pool’s freshwater is held at around 28 degrees.
 Originally built in the 1960s, the 20m x 8m pool now comes complete with small café and upgraded changing facilities, making it the perfect place to laze away summer days.
-Depending on the weather, the pool is normally open every day from mid June until the first week in September.
+Depending on the weather, the pool is normally open every day from the end of May or early June until the first week in September.

 It’s show time!